Slaynash/VRCModUpdater/README.md

 # VRCModUpdater
-A VRChat plugin to automatically updated mods on launch
+A VRChat plugin to automatically update mods on launch